bebop/ark/CONTRIBUTING.md

 ### Non-security related bugs

-For non-security bug reports please [submit it using this template!](https://github.com/TimothyStiles/allbase/issues/new?assignees=&labels=&template=bug_report.md&title=)
+For non-security bug reports please [submit it using this template!](https://github.com/TimothyStiles/ark/issues/new?assignees=&labels=&template=bug_report.md&title=)

 # How to suggest a feature or enhancement

-If you want to suggest a feature it's as easy as filling out this [issue template](https://github.com/TimothyStiles/allbase/issues/new?assignees=&labels=&template=feature_request.md&title=), but before you do please [check to see if it's already been suggested!](https://github.com/TimothyStiles/allbase/labels/enhancement)
+If you want to suggest a feature it's as easy as filling out this [issue template](https://github.com/TimothyStiles/ark/issues/new?assignees=&labels=&template=feature_request.md&title=), but before you do please [check to see if it's already been suggested!](https://github.com/TimothyStiles/ark/labels/enhancement)

 # How add a recommended VSCode Plugin

-Allbase comes with a set of recommended plugins for VSCode.
-If you have suggestions that will simplify life for the allbase dev community, consider doing a pull-request after modifying `.vscode/extensions.json`.
+ark comes with a set of recommended plugins for VSCode.
+If you have suggestions that will simplify life for the ark dev community, consider doing a pull-request after modifying `.vscode/extensions.json`.

 # In closing

-Thanks, for reading and I'm super psyched to see what you'll do with Allbase!
+Thanks, for reading and I'm super psyched to see what you'll do with ark!